gofynd/fdk-client-swift/documentation/platform/CART.md

-Remove a coupon from the items in the shopping cart.
+Remove Coupon applied on the cart by passing uid in request body.

 *Returned Response:*